 This information goes to the State Bureau of Identification and the local police department in the town where you are going to live.
 If you work or go to school in another town, you will have 24 hours to reach out to that police department and notify it of your intentions.

-You are legally required to update the information on your sex offender registration.
+You are legally required to update the information where you are registered for your sex offender registration.
 If you move, change jobs, or leave or change schools, you have 24 hours to reach out to the appropriate police department.
 Additionally, you will have three days to notify the State Bureau of Identification of these changes.

 If you move, work, or go to school out of state, you still have to notify the Maine State Bureau of Identification.
 The Bureau will then forward the information on to the local law enforcement agency at your destination.
-At that point, your new state’s sex offender registration requirements will apply.
+Check the local law where you will be heading to for the most up to date information about what is required.

 The State Bureau of Identification has a verification process for all currently-registered sex offenders to ensure their information is current and up to date.
 The timing of this process depends on the severity of the conviction and which tier you fall under: